Strategies to reduce screen time

 4. Set your phone screen to greyscale

-Greyscale can reduce screen time, problematic smartphone use, and anxiety (Holte et al., 2020, 2021).
+Greyscale can reduce screen time, smartphone addiction, and anxiety (Holte et al., 2020, 2021).

 Settings → Accessibility → Display & text size → Colour Filters → Enable “Colour filters” → Choose “Greyscale”